 One of the fun adventures we favored was riding the tiny gondolas of the new “teleferico”.
 We would take it from La Rosaleda all the way to La Casa de Campo and then back.
 The most glorious and exciting twelve minutes of any weekend!
 From the small capsule, you could see train tracks, the roofs of the houses below, the river and the mountains in the distance.
 I usually held my dad’s hand very tightly until we were back on solid ground…just in case.
 On the way back, tired after disembarking and playing in the park, we would be lulled to sleep by the rocking motion of the gondola.
 I remember waking up at the end of the trip and being carried to the car by my dad.
 It was such a safe and sweet feeling.

-The first photo on the About page of the Madcollage website is a pic of me on one of those rides.
+The very first photo on the website used to be a pic of me on one of those rides.
+I've added it to this post, since it is no longer there.
 You can see by my expression that I am somewhat enjoying it but with a very healthy dose of distrust.
 The trepidation was part of the enjoyment.
 We made it.
 We went through something perilous and we had triumphed.
 I felt a sense of accomplishment.

 Indeed, my relationship with heights has been one fraught with a mix of excitement and deep fear ever since.
 I was raised in a tenth-floor apartment.
 We had several terraces and windows that allowed us to look at the top of streetlights and trees from above the canopy.
 We could see the mountains with their snowcapped peaks in the far end of the city.
 We saw skyscrapers and office buildings looking like miniatures in the distance, and people appeared to be dots that moved in every direction.